 Sensitivity analysis: Chugai has financial instruments denominated in currencies other than its functional currency.
 The table below shows the impact on profit before taxes resulting from a 1% decrease of the Swiss franc, euro and US dollar against the Japanese yen, which is Chugai's functional currency.
 All calculations are based on the assumption that exchange rates for other currencies are constant and there are no changes in other variables such as interest rates.
-From the year ended December 31, 2023, the calculation method for the sensitivity analysis was changed, and derivatives designated as hedging instruments were excluded from the calculation of the amount of impact.
-The comparative information for the year ended December 31, 2022 is also presented reflecting this change.
+Derivatives designated as hedging instruments were excluded from the calculation of the amount of impact.